Confident Snap brushes off concerns on second day of IPO roadshow

 Snap's cost of revenue is primarily driven by how much the company has to pay to partners such as Alphabet Inc's (GOOGL.O) Google and Amazon.com Inc (AMZN.O) to support data and bandwidth.
 This is based on how often users engage with the app and the types of features they use.

-One investor saw a "huge red flag" when Snap's leaders did not answer the question of where they see the in five years.
+One investor saw a "huge red flag" when Snap's leaders did not answer the question of where they see the company in five years.

 "There was so much hubris there it scared me away...
 This felt like the late technology bubble roadshows," one of the investors said, referring to the IPO bonanza of the dot-com boom in 2000.